Michael Jordan: Film and television

-Jordan played himself in the 1996 comedy film Space Jam.
-The film received mixed reviews, but it was a box office success, making $230 million worldwide, and earned more than $1 billion through merchandise sales.
+Jordan played himself in the 1996 film Space Jam.
 In 2000, Jordan was the subject of an IMAX documentary about his career with the Chicago Bulls, especially the 1998 NBA playoffs, titled Michael Jordan to the Max.
 Two decades later, the same period of Jordan's life was covered in much greater and more personal detail by the Emmy Award-winning The Last Dance, a 10-part TV documentary which debuted on ESPN in 2020.
 The Last Dance relied heavily on about 500 hours of candid film of Jordan's and his teammates' off-court activities which an NBA Entertainment crew had shot during the 1997–98 NBA season for use in a documentary.
 The project was delayed for many years because Jordan had not yet given his permission for the footage to be used.
-Jordan was interviewed at three homes associated with the production and did not want cameras in his home or on his plane, as according to director Jason Hehir "there are certain aspects of his life that he wants to keep private".
 Jordan appeared in the 2022 miniseries The Captain, which follows the life and career of Derek Jeter.
+In 2023, the events about the origin of the Air Jordan brand were dramatized in the film Air.

-In May 2025, Jordan was announced as a special contributor for the NBA on NBC commentary team.
+In May 2025, Jordan was announced as a special contributor for the revived NBA on NBC; his role was later revealed to be MJ: Insights to Excellence, a segment featuring excerpts from an interview he conducted with NBC's Mike Tirico.